SkypLabs/personal-blog/content/pages/contact.md

 2. Encrypt the password with [this online tool][keybase-encrypt-tool].
 Only me will be able to decrypt it.
 3. Copy the encrypted password and send it to me at {{ mailto() }}.
-4. I will answer you with a password-encrypted email via the [Tutanota webmail][tutanota].
+4. I will answer you with a password-protected end-to-end encrypted email via the [Tuta webmail][tuta].

 ### Keybase :key: